 This phase was informed by the Discovery Phase that was completed in July, which produced bubble diagrams with key programs and space needs identified by Library and Museum staff.
 During the Schematic Design phase, the development team has continued to meet with Library and Museum staff to understand how each organization works, including their processes and workflows.
 This guides the work of the design and helps the architects determine where to place rooms and services in the building – making it a purpose built, modern facility.
 There are still a lot of details to be finalized and the final design of the building has not been completed, but this gives us an idea of what we can begin to expect once the building is constructed and how our citizens will experience the inside of the facilities.

 What is the goal of the project?

-Under the MOU, the developer would manage the construction of both the public and private facilities on the site and, at the end of construction on the library and museum components, the county would have a twenty-year lease on the buildings that is inclusive of the construction, furniture and fixtures.
-At the end of the twenty-year term, New Hanover County would own the library and museum components at no additional cost.
-The parcel for private development would include an office component as well as residential and mixed use that would enhance the tax value.
-This proposal is contingent upon Local Government Commission approval.
+Under the Memorandum of Understanding (MOU) for the project, the developer will manage the construction of both the public and private facilities on the site and, at the end of construction on the library and museum components, the county will have a twenty-year lease on the buildings that is inclusive of the construction, furniture and fixtures.
+At the end of the twenty-year term, New Hanover County will own the library and museum components at no additional cost.
+The parcel for private development will include residential and a mix of uses that will enhance the downtown area with new opportunities and provide additional tax revenue to the county and city.

-What would happen to the Cape Fear Museum?
+What happens to the current Cape Fear Museum building?

 New Hanover County values our region’s rich and diverse history, and the museum’s work in preserving that history and educating the community.
-Under the proposed MOU, a new, 35,000 square foot museum (with an additional 8,000 sq. ft. of shared space with the library) would be constructed on the downtown block, built with the ability to grow, bring in new exhibits, and showcase science and history in new and innovative ways.
-The county plans to maintain the current museum property on Market Street as a research and collections facility, effectively doubling the overall space allocation for the museum.
+The county will maintain the current museum property on Market Street as a research and collections facility, effectively doubling the overall space allocation for the museum.